Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-scale:

       stackato scale  *<application>*
-        Update the number of instances, memory and/or disk reservation for a deployed application.
+        Update the number of instances, memory, disk reservation and/or autoscaling settings for a deployed application.

         .. raw:: html